 Overall, the financial impact of slow Salesforce performance can be significant, with costs ranging from lost productivity and sales to increased support costs and reputation damage.
 By optimizing and monitoring Salesforce performance, businesses can reduce these costs and drive revenue growth.

-Survey Shows Business Application Performance Issues Are a Major Challenge for Most Businesses
+Why Are Business Application Performance Issues a Major Challenge for Most Businesses?

-Survey Shows Business Application Performance Issues Are a Major Challenge for Most Businesses
+Why Are Business Application Performance Issues a Major Challenge for Most Businesses?

 According to a recent survey reported by Network World, performance issues with business applications are a significant challenge for many businesses.
 While some lucky individuals claim to never have performance issues, the majority of respondents reported frequent incidents.